Batch Processing Photos

-Shave Hours From Your Digital Workload Using These Methods
+Shave Hours From Your Digital Photo Workflow Using These Methods

 Ever since I learned about batch processing and what it did, I have had mixed feelings about it.
-Whereas I understand the time-saving benefits that batch processing offers, there have only been a few areas in which I find it most useful until recently.
+I do understand the time-saving benefits that batch processing offers.
+However, there have only been a few areas in which I find it most useful until recently.

-I have always been a stickler for tweaking, poking and prodding each image to the max which, becomes mighty tedious when processing up to 1,000 images from a wedding, but it is worth it for me.
+I have always been a stickler for tweaking, poking and prodding each image to the max.
+This becomes mighty tedious when processing up to 1,000 images from a wedding, but it is worth it for me.

 The reason I do this is because no matter how pushed I am for time, I find it very difficult to “wash over” each image with the same process.
 Sure, there are times when a batch of 5 or 6 can be automated, but the whole lot?
 Never!